 Preparation

-- Break the egg and separate the egg white and the yolk into seperate bowls.
+- Break the egg and separate the egg white and the yolk into separate bowls.

 - Toast the hazelnuts for a short time, about 5 minutes, or until they smell nice.